mitdbg/bigdata/README.md

 Visualization Challenge
 ===============

+TODO: who is the audience for the viz?

 The goal is to visualize the data in an informative, beautiful, or surprising way that illustrates taxi ridership in Boston and its relationship to nearby events and locales.